Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 the effective view below it.
 The assembly cap remains a defensive serialization bound, not an implicit committee-selection policy.

-The resulting shadow ticket stores the normalized target transaction's canonical signing hash in `sfDigest`, not one assembled multisigned transaction ID.
+The resulting Export latch stores the normalized target transaction's canonical signing hash in `sfDigest`, not one assembled multisigned transaction ID.
 Import therefore accepts any destination-valid signer subset for that exact signing intent.
-A missing latch returns `telSHADOW_TICKET_REQUIRED` before consensus or Hook execution, so an XPOP that races source materialization can be relayed later.
+A missing latch returns `telEXPORT_LATCH_REQUIRED` before consensus or Hook execution, so an XPOP that races source materialization can be relayed later.

-Shadow-ticket cancellation is non-revoking.
+Export-latch cancellation is non-revoking.
 While publication is pending it unlinks signing work and retains callback readiness because shares already published to peers cannot be withdrawn.
 Once the latch is non-pending, an explicit owner cleanup may erase it, release reserve, and knowingly accept later target execution without callback readiness.
 Symmetric witness+XPOP completion also erases. v1 has no automatic terminal-retirement clock, permanent tombstone, or paid-bump transition.

+Implementation status: origin-keyed latch creation and symmetric witness/XPOP recording are present.
+Explicit terminal cleanup and expiry-unlink behavior are ratified policy still tracked for implementation.

 This is intentionally leaner than XPOP.
 XPOP carries its own UNL and manifest bundle so it can be independently verified as an external proof.
 Export witnesses